 - The three pillars of podcasting are equally valuable; focus depends on different factors involving the podcast in question.

-- Different shows have different strengths, and we could learn from how each podcast excels in a particular pillar of podcasting.
+- Different podcasts have different strengths, and we could learn from how each podcast excels in a particular pillar of podcasting.

 What are the Different Scales for Production?

-- Large podcast networks spend a massive amount on the production of their shows to grow and maintain a large audience base, which they need to earn through advertising.
+- Large podcast networks spend a massive amount on the production of their podcasts to grow and maintain a large audience base, which they need to earn through advertising.

 - Spending a significant amount in production is impractical for smaller brands aiming to engage a niche audience.

-- The content, writing, and making a show more compelling is more critical in maintaining a niche, loyal audience.
+- The content, writing, and making a podcast more compelling is more critical in maintaining a niche, loyal audience.

 How Do You Treat the Podcast As a Full Package?

-- Podcasts need to have a great first impression—the show title, episode name, sound quality, music, and even the artwork all matters.
+- Podcasts need to have a great first impression—the podcast title, episode name, sound quality, music, and even the artwork all matters.

-- A show’s title has to communicate precisely what the podcast is all about in as few words as possible.
+- A podcast’s title has to communicate precisely what the podcast is all about in as few words as possible.

 - The artwork should be eye-catching and should be able to tell the audience what the podcast is all about.